• The components of the course

 • Practical information

-The 3-Year Singer/ Singing Teacher Diploma Course is aimed at singers and teachers who wish to qualify professionally, partly as singers, and partly as singing teachers.
+The 3-year CVT Singer/Singing Teacher Diploma Course is aimed at singers and teachers who wish to qualify professionally, partly as singers, and partly as singing teachers.
 The course is a 3-year intensive study.
 The goal of the course is to enable the participants to work independently and responsibly with singing and teaching.
 The course is open to singers from all genres of music, rhythmic as well as classical.
 The aim is for the participants to have achieved the highest professional proficiency on completion of the course.

 The components of the course